 The real comparison isn't "hourly rate versus monthly rent."
 It's "total cost of being in business" versus "total cost of being in business."
 When you include the parts of a lease that people forget, the gap gets much larger.

-Hourly studio access at the same 30 hours
+Hourly studio access at the same volume

 Who this model is (and isn't) for